chrisjhchung/Snapshot-Labs/README.md

-# snapshots
+# Snapshots

+## Goal

 This repo explores different methods of capturing a snapshot of a webpage in the most lightweight way possible.